Imo State

-Imo (Ọra Imo) is a state in the South-East geopolitical zone of Nigeria, bordered to the north by Anambra State, Rivers State to the west and south, and Abia State to the east.
+Imo (Alaọha Imo) is a state in the South-East geopolitical zone of Nigeria, bordered to the north by Anambra State, Rivers State to the west and south, and Abia State to the east.
 It takes its name from the Imo River which flows along the state's eastern border.
 The state capital is Owerri and the State's slogan is the "Eastern Heartland."

-Of the 36 States in Nigeria, Imo is the third smallest in area but is fourteenth most populous with an estimated population of over 5.4 million as of 2022.
+Of the 36 States in Nigeria, Imo is the third smallest in area, but is the fourteenth most populous, with an estimated population of over 5.4 million as of 2022.
 Geographically, the state is divided between the Niger Delta swamp forests in the far east and the drier Cross–Niger transition forests in the rest of the state.
 Other key geographical features are the state's rivers and lakes with the Awbana, Imo, Orashi, and Otamiri rivers along with the Oguta Lake in western Imo State.

 The Imo state economy is highly dependent on agricultural production, especially the production of palm oil, which a majority of citizens rely on for cooking.
 A key minor industry is the extraction of crude oil and natural gas, especially in Imo's north and west.

 Imo State currently has the third highest Human Development Index out of all states in Nigeria, and consistently ranks as a top performing state in literacy and educational attainment.